arun-tamizh/resource-file-reader/README.md

 # Resource File Reader
-Text string reader from .properties files similar to b2c commercecloud dw Resource class.
+A .properties files reader for NodeJS applications similar to b2c commercecloud dw Resource class.

-This repo uses 'properties-reader' package as dependancy to read the .properties file.
+This repo uses 'properties-reader' package (https://www.npmjs.com/package/properties-reader) as dependancy to read the '.properties' files.
 However this repo does not implements the file writer option.

+#Installation